uofs-simlab/pythOS/README.md

 - the operators to use

-	these must be in a list in the order you wish to use them, and each must be callable with arguments (t, y) and return a numpy array, unless using the finite element capabilities.
+	A list of operators (see [Operators](#operators)) in the order you wish to use them.

-	If using firedrake for finite elements, these may be a function callable with arguments (t, y) and returning a `Function` if using only explicit Runge-Kutta methods for the operator.
+	Note that the option of a function returning a `Function` will only work with explicit Runge-Kutta methods or analytic subintegration

-	Otherwise, these must be Forms, or tuples containing Forms and boundary conditions.
-Note that if boundary conditions are supplied for the explicit or EPI methods, the value must be the time derivative of the boundary condition.
+	If boundary conditions are supplied for explicit, adaptive or EPI methods, the value must be the time derivative of the boundary condition.

-	If using a solver from Irksome, the Form must include the appropriate Dt terms.
-Otherwise, the Form must not contain any Dt terms.

 - delta_t

-	the time step to advance by, which may be an integer or a float, or a Constant.
+	the time step to advance by.
 If using the Irksome solvers, this must be a Constant.

 - initial_y

-	the initial value(s) to use for y
+	the initial value(s) to use for y (see [Initial Condition](#initial-condition))

-	this may be a single number or a 1-dimensional numpy array

-	If using the finite element version, this must be of type Function

 - initial_t

 	the time value to start at